istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 ### Sidecar CPU and memory usage

-Since the proxy (either ztunnel or waypoint or sidecar) performs additional work on the data path, it consumes CPU and memory.
+Since the sidecar proxy performs additional work on the data path, it consumes CPU and memory.
 In Istio 1.22, a sidecar proxy consumes about 0.5 vCPU per 1000 requests per second.